knice/inquiry.ucsc.edu/source/_articles/2020-21/natures-master-manupulator.md

 *Wolbachia*-carrying females outbreed their competition and can quickly take over populations.
 <figure class="" style="width:600px;">
-  {% asset 2020/wolbachia-in-drosophila.png @magick:resize=600 alt:'Walbachia in drosophilia egg 1' %}<figcaption>*Wolbachia* is an endosymbiont, a symbiotic organism that only lives
+  {% asset 2020/wolbachia-in-drosophila.png @magick:resize=600 alt:'Walbachia in drosophilia egg 1' %}<figcaption><em>Wolbachia</em> is an endosymbiont, a symbiotic organism that only lives
 inside the cells of its hosts.
-Here, *Wolbachia* (large ovals) crowd the cytoplasm of a fruit fly cell.
+Here, <em>Wolbachia</em> (large ovals) crowd the cytoplasm of a fruit fly cell.
 Credit: Alain Debec, Institute of Ecology and Environmental Sciences, Sorbonne University, with permission.</figcaption>
 </figure>